 Atmospheric dark stone walls?
 Check.

-Narrow windows and battlements letting in sliver of light?
+Narrow windows and battlements letting in a sliver of light?
 Check

 Creepy backstory?
 Check.